The English version of this document is provided for your convenience only. The German version of this document will govern our relationship.

 - The categories of personal data we process;

 - The recipients or categories of recipients to whom your personal data has been or will be disclosed;

 - Where possible, the envisaged period for which we will retain your personal data, or, if not possible, the criteria used to determine that period;

-- The existence of a right to rectification or erasure of your personal data, a right to restrict processing by the controller, or the right to object to such processing;
+- The existence of the right to the rectification or erasure of personal data or restriction of processing of personal data concerning you or to object to such processing;

-- The existence of the right to lodge a complaint with a supervisory authority;
+- The existence of a right to lodge a complaint with a supervisory authority;

 - Any available information about the origin of the data, unless the personal data was collected from you;